-Scope of delivery refers to what you’re getting in the package.
+The scope of delivery refers to what you’re getting in the package.
 This can include or refer to the product itself and its accessories.

 Pulse Width Modulation PWM: More Intelligent Cooling

 PWM fans use an integrated circuit to help dictate the speed of the fan depending on how much cooling a chip (GPU or CPU) needs.
-This is more power efficient and it will also generate less noise and vibration, especially at low speeds.
+This is more power-efficient and it will also generate less noise and vibration, especially at low speeds.
 It also means your fan will last longer because of less strain on the bearings.